CATC course certifies newest weapons trainers

 |0

-This work, CATC course certifies newest weapons trainers [Image 1 of 7], by SGT KENNETH REED, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, CATC course certifies newest weapons trainers, by SGT KENNETH REED, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT